OPR-Project/OpenPlaceRecognition/docker/README.md

 We provide an example of image to run on Jetson Xavier with arm64 architecture.

-### Base image
+### jetson-containers

-The most convenient way to build a base image is the [jetson-containers](https://github.com/dusty-nv/jetson-containers) tool.
+At first, you should build a starting image with [jetson-containers](https://github.com/dusty-nv/jetson-containers) tool.
 We tested the code with the following environment configuration:

 - JetPack 5